2010 Solomon Islands earthquake: Characteristic

 Analysis of trench deformation, tsunami run-up heights and wave height data from the ocean revealed that the earthquake was a slow-rupturing "tsunami earthquake".
 Such earthquakes rupture the upper 20 km portion of a subduction zone, while releasing less energy compared to an ordinary subduction zone earthquake.

 Effects

 Landslides and tsunamis on the islands of Rendova and Tetepare.
 A tsunami measuring up to 10 ft struck Rendova, destroying as many as 200 homes and leaving one-third of Rendova's population homeless.
 A maximum runup of 7 meters was recorded at Rendova Island.

 Approximately 1,000 residents have lost their residences, out of the total Rendovan population of just 3,600 people.
 The village of Retavo, which has a population of approximately 20 people, was hit by a 10-foot tsunami wave.
 Another village, Baniata, reported that sixteen homes were destroyed and thirty-two were damaged by the earthquake and tsunami.
+Due to early evacuations, there were no fatalities, but two people sustained minor injuries.